-Watershed 1 contains a tributary area of approximately 15,222 square feet, all of which are impervious in the form of proposed building and parking lot.
+Watershed 1 contains a tributary area of approximately 15,160 square feet, all of which are impervious in the form of proposed building and parking lot.
 The CN value for this area is 98 and the Time of Concentration (Tc) is a direct entry of 1 minute.
 The runoff from this tributary area is conveyed via a comprehensive drainage system to twenty-seven (27) Cultec Recharger® 330XLHD, set in one foot of gravel at the sides and invert.
 The system is designed to fully accept (no release) the entire stormwater runoff volume for the 100-year storm event from the watershed and ex-filtrate the runoff into the surrounding soil sub-strata.
+An existing 12" overflow pipe will remain to capture any storm event over the 100-year storm.